Vivek Ramaswamy takes center stage, plus other key moments from first Republican debate

 “Let’s just speak the truth.
 President Trump, I believe, was the best president of the 21st century.
 It’s a fact,” Ramaswamy said.

-Christie, a former U.S. attorney, pushed back aggressively despite being drowned out at times by the audience’s boos.
+Christie, a former U.S. attorney and frequent Trump antagonist, pushed back aggressively despite being drowned out at times by the audience’s boos.

 Even if people disagree with the criminal charges, Christie said, “The conduct is beneath the office of the president of the United States.”